 Each participant must have parts A and B completed of the Health Form.
 Additionally each youth participant who would like to participate in shooting sports activities must have a completed Shooting Sports Waiver.
-Both of these forms can be found under related content on the right hand side of this screen.
+Both of these forms can be found in the FORMS section of this page.

 Forms will be turned into the staff at check in on Monday morning.
 If you do not have them completed, you will be asked to fill them out once you arrive.

 If you are attending multiple sessions of Discovery Day Camp, you may use the same forms each time.

 What to expect at Check In

 Check In and Drop off procedures are being adjusted in 2020 due to COVID-19, please review Parent Guidebook for details